iron-io/docs/_posts/2012-03-19-worker-platforms-cloudcontrol.md

 ### Getting Your Credentials

-CloudControl stores your IronWorker credentials in a file on their system, for ease of integration.
-If you'd like to access your workers outside of CloudControl, however, you'll need the credentials.
+cloudControl stores your IronWorker credentials in a file on their system, for ease of integration.
+If you'd like to access your workers outside of cloudControl, however, you'll need the credentials.

 To retrieve your credentials, just replace <span class="fixed-width">APP_NAME</span>,